IBM-Blockchain-Archive/marbles/docs/tutorial_start_here.md

 1. The Client Side JS Part - This is JavaScript code running in the user's browser.
 User interface interaction happens here.
 These files live in `/public/js.`
 1. The Server Side JS Part - This is JavaScript code running our application's backend. ie `Node.js` code which is the heart of Marbles!
 Sometimes referred to as our `node` or `server` code.
 Functions as the glue between the marble admin and our blockchain.
 These files live in `/utils` and `/routes`.

-Remember these 3 parts are isolated from eachother.
+Remember these 3 parts are isolated from each other.
 They do not share variables nor functions.
 They will communicate via a networking protocol such as gRPC or WebSockets.